-This project is not likely to have a material impact on priced-based competition to promote quality and cost-effectiveness.
+Strictly from a review of the financial schedules, this project is not likely to have a material impact on price-based competition to promote quality and cost-effectiveness.

 f.
 Are the proposed costs and methods of construction reasonable?
 Do they comply with statutory and rule requirements? ss.
 408.035 (1) (h), Florida Statutes; Ch.
 59A-4, Florida Administrative Code.